igorwojda/android-showcase/README.md

 Gradle [versions catalog](https://docs.gradle.org/current/userguide/platforms.html#sub:version-catalog) is used as a centralized dependency management third-party dependency coordinates (group, artifact, version) are shared across all modules (Gradle projects and subprojects).

-All of the dependencies are stored in the [settings.gradle.kts](./settings.gradle.kts) file (default location).
 Gradle versions catalog consists of a few major sections:

 - `[versions]` - declare versions that can be referenced by all dependencies